 Running Time: 117 min.

-“Blade Runner Movie (1982) Review: Does Ridley Scott’s Dystopian Drama Deserve Its Classic Status?” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Blade Runner (1982) Movie Review: Overrated Ridley Scott + Harrison Ford Sci-Fi Thriller” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Blade Runner Movie (1982) Review: Does Ridley Scott’s Dystopian Drama Deserve Its Classic Status?” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Blade Runner (1982) Movie Review: Overrated Ridley Scott + Harrison Ford Sci-Fi Thriller” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.